ashwinijoshigithub/LISP-Interpreter/README.md

 Implementation of LISP interpreter in Java

 1. For details about the structure of Interpreter, please refer to design.txt file.
-To run the code, go inside the directory of the project where all '.java' files are stored.
+To run the code, go inside the src directory of the project where all '.java' files are stored.
 It contains a Makefile.

 2. After going in the main directory, type
 > make <br />